Spring 2019 Programing

 Come early before all the food is gone!

-Thursday Dinners 6-7 pm (during academic year): Come early before all the food is gone!
+Thursday Dinners served 6-7 pm: Come early before all the food is gone!
 The Food Recovery Network Student Org, Campus Kitchen Project, and the UW Campus Food Shed are partnering to serve free dinners to students with food leftover from dorm dining halls.
 Held at The Crossing.
 Contact these groups if you are interested in volunteering on Thursdays.

 Local Service Projects

 These are scheduled regularly and you can watch for more information on our calendar and the Weekly Message.
-For more information on our Helping the Homeless project (supporting students who are without adequate housing), contact our Campus Minister
+For more information on our Helping the Homeless project (supporting students who are without adequate housing), contact our Leadership Team Service Director, Anna

 Small groups are at the heart of our community.